 9. Not Taking Care of Your Ring’s Stone

-10. Wearing Your Ring in the Shower
+10. Wearing a Ring in the Shower

 Keep Your Wedding Ring in Perfect Condition